Ministry of Energy

 The principal responsibility of the Ministry of Energy is to facilitate a coordinated and comprehensive energy policy.
 An overall goal is to ensure high value creation through efficient, safe, and environmentally friendly management of energy resources.

-High production and large revenues from the petroleum industry
+Stable production and high petroleum revenues from the Norwegian continental shelf

 '